 Non-affiliated study abroad programs are those that have not been reviewed or approved by the University of Minnesota.
-The University of Minnesota strongly encourages students to participate in one of the hundreds of programs already vetted and approved by the Learning Abroad Center or another unit on campus.
+The University of Minnesota strongly encourages you to participate in one of the hundreds of programs already vetted and approved by the Learning Abroad Center or another unit on campus.
 These are high quality programs in terms of academic standards, housing, cultural immersion, health and safety, and administrative support services.
-Note that UMTC students can also participate in most affiliate programs not listed on the Learning Abroad Center website.
-Students are encouraged to meet with a Learning Abroad Center adviser for assistance in finding a program that aligns with their study abroad interests and goals.

 Eligibility for Placeholder Registration

-- The student is receiving a government-funded scholarship (eg, Boren) that requires that the student be enrolled at the UofM while abroad.
+• The student is receiving a government-funded scholarship (eg, Boren) that requires that the student be enrolled at the UofM while abroad.

-- There is no LAC program that meets their requirements in terms of language level and destination.
+• There is no LAC program that meets their requirements in terms of language level and destination.
 If there is a UofM program that offers the language level and destination required for the scholarship that the student has received, they will be required to utilize the approved program.

 Note that students applying for a Gilman scholarship would not meet these criteria.
 The Learning Abroad Center will only certify Gilman applications for students participating in a program already approved by the UofM because Gilman does not have any location or language requirements that would necessitate choosing from outside of the list of already approved UofM programs.